trueos/trueos-docs/trueos-handbook/themes/trueos_style_old/README.md

 ```
   html_theme_path = ['themes']
 ```
-#trueos_style is intended to be used in many iX Systems sphinx generated handbooks, with small style changes here and there.
+#trueos_style is intended to be used in many different iXsystems Sphinx generated handbooks, with small style changes here and there.